When to Shift from PEO to Legal Entity

 “It also depends whether they have 15 people on day one or if it takes them five years to get to 15.
 In the former case they may decide sooner that it’s worth establishing permanently.”

 Plans to engage in full commerce and contracts

 A Global PEO provides speed, agility, and risk mitigation.
 That’s ideal for the early stages of a business in a new market.
 As a business matures and its presence is more established, speed and agility become less important than presence and stability.

 A full legal entity could also open up business opportunities that were unavailable, such as engaging in supplier/client contracts through local billing and invoicing.

 “Clients may be hesitant to do business with a company that’s not actually registered in that country,” Mr. Brans said.

 Papaya Provides Global PEO Services and Helps Establish Legal Entities

-Papaya can help your company navigate the challenges of global expansion our global PEO works has local vendors in more than 100 countries to serve as employers of record.
+Papaya can help your company navigate the challenges of global expansion, our global PEO works has with in-country partners in more than 140 countries to serve as employers of record.
 We also provide guidance and support for companies seeking to move from Global PEO to full local entities to ensure each company maximizes its potential at every stage of growth.